-"I can't wait for tonight," the blonde said delightedly.
-"Just you and me, girl's night in.
-It's been so long since we've done that, don't you think?"
+"I can't wait for tonight," Quinn said delightedly.
+"Just you and me, girls' night in.
+It's been too long since we've done that, don't you think?"

 "I, um, got you this," Rachel mumbled.
 She was shocked at her own lack of eloquence.
 It's a card, not a ring; speak up, woman!
 She cleared her throat again.
 "Happy Valentine's Day, Quinn," she said strongly, and handed it over with a nervous smile.
 Better.

 "Oh, God, I didn't get you one," Quinn replied morosely, and Rachel shrugged.
-She really hadn't been expecting her to, but the blonde looked absolutely distraught about her oversight.
+She hadn't been expecting her to, but Quinn looked absolutely distraught about her oversight.
 "Um, I'll stop on the way home and get you one; I just hope they still have some in stock."

 She smiled.
 "That's really not necessary.
 I—"

 "No, it is.
 You got me one, I'm returning the favor," she retorted, and swiftly cut her off when she opened her mouth to protest.
 "Nope.
 I don't care what you say.
 I'm doing it."

 Rachel rolled her eyes playfully and huffed out a mock exasperated 'fine', eliciting a smug smirk from Quinn, who carefully slit open the red envelope.
 Her name was in cursive on the front, where Rachel had (barely) suppressed the urge to draw a heart instead of a dot over the 'i.'
 She could still see the little curve where she had changed her mind at the last second.